Laco Novomeský: Literary and political career

 Novomeský rejected the Manifesto of the Seven and supported Klement Gottwald and the Sovietisation of the Communist Party of Czechoslovakia.
 He wrote against the seven left-wing intellectuals and called for the intellectual left to support the new Party line by saying "The intellectual left cannot stand above the party".

 In 1936, the Spanish Civil War broke out against general Franco's insurgency, in which Novomeský became involved in Czechoslovakia by organizing International Brigades (he also founded the Club of Friends of Spain).
 A year later, he participated in the congress in Paris and became a direct participant in the fighting (he got directly to the Czechoslovak combat units fighting the fascists) and the congress of the International Association of Writers for the Defense of Culture in Valencia, Barcelona and Madrid.
 Many of his memoirs about the Civil War were later published.

 In 1939 he moved back to Slovakia and continued his communist activities despite the ban of the Party.
 In August 1943, together with his younger friend Gustav Husák, he became a member of the 5th illegal leadership of the Communist Party of Slovakia, led by Karol Šmidke.
 He was one of the leading organizers of the Slovak National uprising.
 He was also a co-founder and vice-chairman of the insurgent Slovak National Council in 1943 which later became the highest legislative and executive body in socialist Slovakia.

 Since the 1920s, Novomeský personally knew Alexander Mach, a prominent politician of Hlinka's Slovak People's Party who later became the commander of the Hlinka Guard and the Minister of Interior of the Slovak Republic.
-During Mach's time in office, Novomeský repeatedly lobbied him in favor of imprisoned members of the Communist Party.
+During Mach's time in office, Novomeský repeatedly lobbied him in favor of Communist prisoners.